 “Everyone wants to hire an Olympic-caliber athlete,” she said.
 “But there are definitely challenges.
 We work hard to convince companies that the benefits of hiring athletes outweigh the flexibility they have to give these athletes to be able to compete and train.
 But once they see the value that these athletes can bring to their organizations, they’re completely on board.”

 Among these companies are G.E. and Hilton Worldwide.
 Bovee noted that both companies have found tremendous success in using elite athletes in various roles; there are athletes in entry-level positions and even three attorneys working in the program.
 While the roles differ, they have one thing in common—they offer flexible schedules, a critical component in the life of an elite athlete.

 And while the phrase “elite athletes” tends to conjure images of Olympic glory, there’s more to the world of top-tier athletics.
 For instance, what happens after an athlete has left the world of sport?
-The Athlete Career Program not only supports athletes currently training but also helps them transition into the workforce once they’ve retired.
+The Athlete Career & Education Program not only supports athletes currently training but also helps them transition into the workforce once they’ve retired.

-Emma Preuschl is a great example of one of many athletes whose career has come full circle with the Athlete Career Program.
+Emma Preuschl is a great example of one of many athletes whose career has come full circle with the Athlete Career & Education Program.
 Before discovering the program, the registered dietitian was working four part-time jobs while competing on the U.S. Paralympic rowing team.
 Within three weeks, the program had placed Preuschl in HealthAhead, G.E.’s corporate wellness program.
 Preuschl, now retired, serves as Technical Intramural Research Assistant Fellow at the National Institute of Diabetes and Digestive Kidney Diseases.

 If your organization is interested in hiring an elite athlete, contact us here.